sscollis/lns3d/README.md

 ## Background

-Solves the compressible Navier-Stokes equations with 3-components (u,v,w) and 2 dimensions (x,y).
-This is sometimes refered to as 2d-3c.
+Solves the compressible Navier-Stokes equations with 3-components (u,v,w) and 2.5 dimensions (x,y,z) were the solution must be a single Fourier mode.

 LNS3d uses a fourth-order finite-difference method and is generally designed to resolve highly sensitive flow phenomena such as aero-acoustics, receptivity and linear instability.

-LNS3D can also solve both linear and nonlinear 2d-3c problems depending on the problem setup but the code is specifically designed to solve for perturbations on a baseflow to increase the fidelity of the solution.
+LNS3D can also solve both linear and nonlinear 2.5d-3c problems depending on the problem setup but the code is specifically designed to solve for perturbations on a baseflow to increase the fidelity of the solution.